 You may be wondering: How are my various disabilities connected, and how do they affect my claim?

 What do my service-connected disabilities tell me?

 It is vital that you carefully review your current disabilities is vital to getting all the benefits you medically and ethically qualify for.
 If you have service-connected disabilities, they are compensated per the 38 CFR.
 Your current disability ratings correlate with a monetary benefit, unless the rating is 0%.
-Regardless of the number, even it is a 0, the fact that there is a service-connection opens the possibility for potential building blocks for secondary disability claims.
+Regardless of the number, even if it is a 0, the fact that there is a service-connection opens the possibility for potential building blocks for secondary disability claims.

 You may not even realize that conditions you have slowly developed since your military separation might have a medical connection to your original military disability.
 Because all of the body’s many systems are all connected, including your mind and nervous system, it is quite likely that one condition or disability is related to another.

 I see zeroes.
 What do they mean?